Manjunathvs-coder/MVS-Ansible/Readme.md

 Aisbible:                                      Terraform:

-Configuration management tool            Infrastructure management tool
+Configuration management tool      --->      Infrastructure management tool

-it works on Procudural language          It works on Declarative Language
+it works on Procudural language    --->      It works on Declarative Language

-Mutable - it can be changed after        Immutable - it can't be changed, it is going to re-install it installation
+Mutable - it can be changed after  --->      Immutable - it can't be changed, it is going to re-install it installation

+it doesn't have any lifecycle management   ----->  It follows lifecycle management as statefile